tutanck/PRM4JSQL/README.md

 # Toussaint
-A Minimalist Frameworks that check forms conformity before their submission to server, manage server returns (error, message & response from server), and so much more (utils library including Google Maps generic utils functions)
+A Minimalist Frameworks that check forms conformity before their submission to server, manage server returns/response (error, message & results from server), and so much more (utils library including Google Maps generic utils functions)